blentz100/missing-semester-solutions/README.md

    couple chapters of [Pro Git](https://git-scm.com/book/en/v2) or go through a tutorial like [Learn Git Branching](https://learngitbranching.js.org/).
 As you're working through it, relate Git commands to the data model.
-   Use git cherry-pick if you want to pick one of more commits from another branch and add those to the branch you are currently working on.

     **Solution:** In progress.